15 Things Not To Do With Someone With Borderline Personality

 - Engage in codependent behaviors: Co-dependence is the idea that two individuals lose their own identities, values, belief systems, feelings, thoughts, etc. due to the unhealthy fusion of two individuals in a relationship.
 Co-dependency (in a marriage or dating relationship) may come across to others as “sweet,” “romantic,” or even “charming” until the truth comes out.
 In families, co-dependency can come across as “closeness” or “supportive.”
 When co-dependence develops, the individual with BPD is likely to control and manipulate.
 If you begin to feel as if the person with BPD is “suffocating” you or making you feel as if you cannot be yourself, think the things you think, feel the way you feel, etc, don’t give in.
 Giving in may result in you developing co-dependent behaviors.
 You want to cut off the cycle by not engaging.

-- Be pulled in my fears of abandonment: I once counseled a young lady who exhibited every single symptom of BPD but was way too young to be diagnosed at the time.
+- Be pulled in by unsubstantiated fears of abandonment: I once counseled a young lady who exhibited every single symptom of BPD but was way too young to be diagnosed at the time.
 When she became a teenager she started dating a lot of guys.
 In almost every relationship, she ended up losing the guy because she pushed them away with her desperate attempts to avoid the anxiety and negative thought patterns that would arise every time the guy would temporarily leave her.
 Most individuals with BPD have an intolerance of aloneness, loneliness, or even being alone.
 The more you give in to irrational fears, the more the other person will feel you are validating them or making them feel there is some truth to how they feel.
 You can comfort the person or reassure them without enabling or confirming their fears.

 - Normalize sexual promiscuity or risky behaviors: Normalization of risky or inappropriate behaviors will only make things worse.
 Most individuals with BPD tend to push limits, engage in risky behaviors, or seek stimulation in ways that are unhealthy.
 For example, a male with BPD may engage in frequent binge drinking of alcohol and sleep with someone he doesn’t know, drive home extremely fast and ten beat up his girlfriend after.
 This pattern of behavior may continue on and on and on until others begin to normalize the behavior in an effort to make him feel less negative about himself.
 While I strongly believe that people should be loved despite their challenges, normalization can become a stumbling block.
 It’s essentially…enabling.